 In addition, you’ll want to research the availability of teacher-specific housing assistance.
 Some states and cities, especially those in high-priced markets, offer programs to make housing more affordable for teachers.
 For example, California’s “Extra Credit Teacher Home Purchase Program,” offers down-payment assistance through deferred-payment loans ranging from $7,500 to $15,000 to qualified K-12 educators and school employees.

 Lastly, don’t forget to factor in the cost of a move itself.
-According to the American Moving & Storage Association, the current average cost of a move between states is $5,630 and the average move within states is $1,170.
+According to the American Moving & Storage Association, the average cost of a move between states is $4,890 (for a 2-3 bedroom residence moved a distance of 1,000 miles) and the average move within states is $1,250.
 On top of that, say you end up needing to put some of your belongings in storage temporarily as you get settled.
 Expect to spend between $50 and $200 per month to rent a storage unit.
+Moving costs vary wildly.
+Moving.com has a handy calculator you can use to help estimate the cost.

 2. How far will my salary go if I move to another city?